justinclarkxyz/academic-kickstart-old-/content/post/open-source-tools/index.md

 ![Inkscape logo](inkscape_logo_256x256.png)

 When it comes to producing graphics with any complexity, [Inkscape](https://inkscape.org) is my goto.
 Targetted at vector graphics (of course you can also export in a wide range of image formats) Inscape is feature-rich and relatively easy to use.
-My needs are modest, much like my graphic design skills, but a look at the [gallery](https://inkscape.org/gallery/) indicates the incredible capabilities.
+My needs for simple graphics and diagrams are relatively modest, much like my graphic design skills, but a look at the [gallery](https://inkscape.org/gallery/) indicates the incredible capabilities that others might benefit from.